chapost1/StreamTime/services/api/README.md

 |   |   |-- storage
 ```

-Currently the Concrete RDS implementation is Postgresql
+Currently, the concrete RDS implementation is Postgresql.

-It worth to mention, that its implementation uses a class which is called a "Describer"
+It is worth mentioning that its implementation uses a class called a "Describer,

 It's code can be found under the pg directory of the RDS for any domain's entity.

-It is in general sort of a builder pattern which is related to the specific app domain entity (i.e: videos) and its properties.
+In general, it is a semi-builder pattern that is related to the specific app domain entity (e.g. videos) and its properties.

 > Similar to ORM but more dedicated to the application domain and logic.

-It lets the user (i.e: the get method of the videos database class) to build certain queries dynamically based on the arguments it pass to the describer, without the need to repeat writing similar logics for many use case's queries.
+It allows the user (e.g. the get method of the videos database class) to build certain queries dynamically based on the arguments passed to the describer, without the need to repeat writing similar logic for multiple use case queries.

 It's syntax may be similar to this: